-- Make sure you understand what you are to do until the next appointment.
+- Make sure that you understand what you are supposed to do until the next appointment.
 Your responsibilities could include wearing elastics as instructed, and/or following specific hygiene and diet instructions.

-- Make sure you have an adequate supply of orthodontic wax, special cleaning aids, elastic rubberbands, or other related materials you might need between appointments.
+- Make sure that you have an adequate supply of orthodontic wax, special cleaning aids, elastic rubberbands, or other related materials that you might need between appointments.

-- Whenever possible, schedule your next appointment before leaving our office.
-Waiting one to two weeks after an appointment before scheduling your next visit complicates the scheduling process, since appointments are typically programmed six to 12 weeks in advance.
+- Whenever possible, schedule your next appointment before leaving the office.
+Waiting one to two weeks after an appointment before scheduling your next visit complicates the scheduling process, since appointments are typically programmed eight to 12 weeks in advance.
 Postponing appointments is a common contributor to extended treatment length.